Q-learning with Adjoint Matching: Baselines

 On top of that, we also use $K=10$ critic functions and pessimistic target value backup as described in \cref{eq:pvbk} for training the value function $V_\xi(s)$.
 To extract a policy from $Q_\phi(s, a)$, IFQL uses rejection sampling with a base behavior cloning flow policy that is trained with the standard flow-matching objective.
 In particular, the output action $a^\star$ for $s$ is selected as the following:

 {\textbf{5.
 Gaussian.}}

-\textbf{RLPD}~\citep{ball2023efficient} is a strong offline-to-online RL method that trains a SAC agent from scratch online with a 50/50 sampling scheme (\emph{i.e.}, $50\%$ of training examples in a batch comes from the offline dataset whereas the other $50\%$ of training examples comes from the online replay buffer).
+\textbf{RLPD}~\citep{ball2023efficient} is a strong offline-to-online RL method that trains a SAC agent from scratch online with a 50/50 sampling scheme (\emph{i.e.}, $50\%$ of training examples in a batch come from the offline dataset whereas the other $50\%$ of training examples come from the online replay buffer).
 In addition to the standard RLPD update, we also add a behavior cloning (BC) loss which we find to improve the performance further.
 We tune over the BC coefficient ($\alpha$) and report the value we use for each domain in \cref{tab:hparam}.

 { \textbf{ReBRAC}~\citep{tarasov2024revisiting} is a strong offline RL method that trains a TD3~\citep{fujimoto2018addressing} agent with behavior cloning loss.
 In practice, we find two hyperparameters to impact performance the most.
 The first hyperparameter is $\alpha$ which controls the strength of the behavior cloning loss.
 The second hyperparameter is $\sigma$ which controls the magnitude of the Gaussian noise added in the TD3 policy.
-We keep the action noise clip to be $0.5$ and an actor delay of 2, following the original paper. }
+We set the action noise clip to $0.5$ and the actor delay to $2$, following the original paper. }